lpapailiou/fac/README.md

 #### Statements
 <ul>
 <li>Statements are basically all grammatical structures, which do not require another surrounding construct to be valid.
 They always must end with a semicolon (if they do not end with a body in curly brackets).
-Implemented components are:<ul>
+Implemented statements are:<ul>
 <li>variable declarations</li>
 <li>variable assignments</li>
 <li>function calls (including print calls)</li>
 <li>function definitions</li>
-<li>conditional components</li>
+<li>conditional statements</li>
 <li>while loops</li></ul></li>
-<li>Additionally, break components do also count as components.
+<li>Additionally, break statements do also count as statements.
 They are meant to be used within while loop bodies.
 As they cannot be strictly at the end of a while body (they could be nested deeper within if-then-structures), the parser will not perform any further syntactical validations in this case.</li>
-<li>Nested components are a list of components.
-This is a helper structure to fill bodies of conditional components, while loops
+<li>Nested statements are a list of statements.
+This is a helper structure to fill bodies of conditional statements, while loops
  and function definitions.</li>
 <li>Function definitions must be 'top level' components (e.g. it is not possible to nest them in a while loop).</li>
-<li>All 'top level' components and function definitions will finally be added to the program component list.</li>
+<li>All 'top level' statements and function definitions will finally be added to the program statements list.</li>
 </ul>

 #### Program
 <ul>
-<li>The program is a container for the 'top level' list of program components.</li>
+<li>The program is a container for the 'top level' list of program statements.</li>
 <li>If the parser finishes without error, the program will be the root of the generated parse tree.</li>
 </ul>

 ### Semantic rules
 So far, our toy language is defined and we have the tools to validate if a code belongs to our language or not.
-But at this point, there is no type safety, variables can be assigned before they are declared and break components are a mere decoration.
+But at this point, there is no type safety, variables can be assigned before they are declared and break statements are a mere decoration.

 The required semantic validation must now be performed by an ``Interpreter`` (see ``src\main\java\interpreter``).